ARC DONOR &

 “My opportunity to meet so many self-advocates and see how powerful and compelling their stories are is something you can’t beat,” describes Brian.
 “They help open the eyes of people who may not appreciate how special all these folks are.”

-After that time, Brian became not only an advocate of The Arc, but also a donor and foundation board member.
-He recognized the importance of generosity in terms of keeping the chapter going.
-Additionally, after seeing the aftermath of many mental health facilities being closed in New York State, he knew that The Arc Madison Cortland could not fall to the same fate.
+After that time, Brian became not only an advocate of The Arc, but also a donor, foundation board member, and now serves on the board of directors.
+He has continuously recognized the importance of generosity in terms of keeping the chapter going.
+Additionally, after seeing the aftermath of many mental health facilities being closed in New York State, he understands that The Arc Madison Cortland cannot fall to the same fate.

 “I see Madison Cortland as one of the leading chapters in the state,” says Brian.
 “Putting in policies and procedures that ensure the stability and longevity of the chapter means The Arc Madison Cortland will survive!”